antonytrupe/rfw/README.md

 ## TODO
 1. touch controls
-1. ability to claim a character
+2. ability to claim a character
-2. keep a list of only characters that need processed by the server(lots of still characters shouldnt increase tick time)
+3. keep a list of only characters that need processed by the server(lots of still characters shouldnt increase tick time)
 3. random stats when spawning
 4. no moving while incapacitated/dying/dead
 5. collision
 6. combat
+7. strafing
-7. leveling up system
+8. leveling up system
-8. package as exe/etc with electron
+9. package as exe/etc with electron
-9. add steam support
+10. add steam support
-10. change the position calculation with respect to turning https://math.stackexchange.com/questions/311555/how-to-calculate-the-position-of-a-turning-object-based-on-its-rotation
+11. change the position calculation with respect to turning https://math.stackexchange.com/questions/311555/how-to-calculate-the-position-of-a-turning-object-based-on-its-rotation
-11. admin tool to interact with world
+12. admin tool to interact with world
-12. stay centered on selected characters
+13. stay centered on selected characters
-13. rightclick move the screen
+14. rightclick move the screen
-14. change selected character stats
+15. change selected character stats
-15. chat
+16. chat
-16. randomly spawn new characters
+17. randomly spawn new characters
-17. randomly move characters
+18. randomly move characters
-18. character health ui
+19. character health ui

 ## DONE
 make the client only request what it can see